16:10 aspect ratio

-16:10 (1.6) is an aspect ratio commonly used for computer displays and tablet computers.
+16:10 (1.6:1), also known as the equivalent 8:5, is an aspect ratio commonly used for computer displays and tablet computers.
 It is equal to 8/5, close to the golden ratio ($\varphi$), which is approximately 1.618.
+Video editing applications are commonly designed to allow editing of 16:9 content with the editing interface occupying the lower tenth of the display, allowing editing using a single display with the video occupying the full width.

 History

-LCD computer displays with a 16:10 ratio first rose to mass market prominence in 2003.
+LCD computer displays with a 16:10 ratio first rose to mass market prominence in 2001.
 By 2008, the 16:10 aspect ratio had become the most common aspect ratio for LCD monitors and laptop displays.
 After 2010, however, 16:9 became the mainstream standard.
 This shift was driven by lower manufacturing costs and the 16:9 aspect ratio being used as a standard in modern televisions.

-Rise in popularity from 2003
+Rise in popularity from 2001

-Until about 2003, most computer monitors had a 4:3 aspect ratio, with some using a 5:4 ratio.
-Between 2003 and 2006, monitors with 16:10 aspect ratios became commonly available, first in laptops, and later in display monitors.
+Until about 2001, most computer monitors had a 4:3 aspect ratio, with some using a 5:4 ratio.
+Between 2001 and 2006, monitors with 16:10 aspect ratios became commonly available, first in laptops, and later in display monitors.
 Such displays were considered better suited for word processing and computer-aided design.

 From 2005 to 2008, 16:10 overtook 4:3 as the highest-selling aspect ratio for LCD monitors.
 At the time, 16:10 made up 90% of the notebook market, and was the most commonly used aspect ratio for laptops.
 However, 16:10 had a short reign as the most common aspect ratio.